A New Look at Old and Not So Old Drugs: A 2017 Update on Marijuana ResearchLast Updated: Thursday, April 19, 2018

 The event featured presentations from these four renowned researchers: Bertha Madras, Ph.D.
 Professor Harvard Medical School & former Deputy Director for Demand Reduction, ONDCP; Arpana Agrawal, Ph.D., Psychiatric Genetics Consortium & Associate Professor, Washington University School of Medicine, St Louis; Adriaan Bruijnzeel, Ph.D., Associate Professor UFBI; and Robert DuPont, M.D., Founding Director, NIDA and former Drug Czar.

-And don't miss the DEA Museum's next lecture, 'A New Look at Old and Not So Old Drugs: A 2018 Update on Cocaine' which will be streamed here live Wednesday, February 21, 1:00 PM Eastern.
+And don't miss the DEA Museum's new lecture, 'A New Look at Old and Not So Old Drugs: A 2018 Update on Cocaine' which you can watch here.